andrewmolyuk/pixar/README.md

 ## Installation

-Download the latest binary archive suitable to your operating system from [GitHub releases](https://github.com/andrewmolyuk/pixar/releases/latest).
-Extract the archive to any preferable place, and you are ready to run the binary.
+The easiest way to install Pixar is to download the binary from the [releases page](https://github.com/andrewmolyuk/pixar/releases/latest).
+Extract the binary from the archive and run it from the command line.

 For more comfortable usage you can move binary to `/usr/local/bin` on your MacOS or `/usr/bin` on your Linux system.
 For Windows, you can move it to `C:\Program Files\Pixar` and add the folder to the `%PATH%` environment variable.